haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 15 (+2)
 CHA
 17 (+3)
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 296

 Saving Throws Dex +6, Con +10, Wis +7, Cha +8
 Skills Deception +8, Perception +12, Stealth +6
 Damage Immunities acid